-3. And first they (the slaves – V.S.) cut off their land by digging a broad trench extending from the Tauric mountains to the Maiotian lake, at the point where this is broadest;.
+3. And first, they (the slaves – V.S.) cut off their land by digging a broad trench extending from the Tauric mountains to the Maiotian lake, at the point where this is broadest;.

 56. Seventh is the Gerros, which parts off from the Borysthenes near about that part of the country where the Borysthenes ceases to be known,--it parts off, I say, in this region and has the same name which this region itself has, namely Gerros; and as it flows to the sea it borders the country of the nomad and that of the Royal Scythians, and runs out into the Hypakyris.

-Obviously, ancient inhabitants of the Azov Sea coast named by the Gerros the waterway has been formed by low currents of the Samara River, the rivers Vovcha, the Mokri Yaly, and the Kalchyk which runs in the Kalmius River near to its mouth.
-The Kalchik River and the Mokri Yaly River come so nearer to each other in one place that, else during rather near historical times, the Zaporozh Cossaks drew their boats from the one river in the another by land.
-This fact was described by G. de Bauplan though he has wrongly named the Kalchyk as the Miuss River (BAUPLAN de GUILLAME le VASSEUR, 1998).
-Closely considering a modern topographical map, one can see that the isthmus, which separates the Mokri Yaly from the small tributary of the Kalchyk, has the distance not more than six kilometres, and both rivers could be connected with a channel so that to form a continuous way from the Sea of Azov up to the Dnieper (See map above).
+Obviously, ancient inhabitants of the Azov Sea coast named by the Gerros the waterway has been formed by low currents of the Samara River, the rivers Vovcha, the Mokri Yaly, and the Kalchyk which runs in the Kalmius River near its mouth.
+The Kalchik River and the Mokri Yaly River come so nearer to each other in one place that, else during rather near historical times, the Zaporozh Cossacks drew their boats from one river to another by land.
+This fact was described by G. de Bauplan though he wrongly named the Kalchyk as the Miuss River (BAUPLAN de GUILLAUME le VASSEUR, 1998).
+Closely considering a modern topographical map, one can see that the isthmus, which separates the Mokri Yaly from the small tributary of the Kalchyk, has a distance not more than six kilometers, and both rivers could be connected with a channel so that to form a continuous way from the Sea of Azov up to the Dnieper (See map above).
 The map shows that a narrow valley goes away from the Mokri Yaly River, it could be a small river in ancient times.
 Using this valley, it was possible to facilitate the work of hydraulic engineering, though increasing the length of the channel at the same time.
 Initially, this could just be a quagmire, which could be waded, and this explains the name of this whole waterway "Gerros" as a ford (the language of the Chuvash, distant descendants of the Scythians, has word kěre meaning "a ford").

 Left: Belmak-Mohyla, the highest top of Azov Elevation (324 m.)